Rpierre98/Airbnb-Price-Predictions-Florida-Edition/README.md

 # Airbnb-Price-Predictions-Florida-Edition

+## Problem Statement

-"The "Airbnb Price Predictions Florida Edition" is a data science capstone project aimed at predicting the daily prices of Airbnb listings in Florida.
-With the increasing popularity of Airbnb as an alternative to traditional accommodation options, understanding and predicting the factors that influence daily listing prices can be valuable for both hosts and travelers.
+"The "Airbnb Price Predictions Florida Edition" is a data science project aimed at predicting the daily prices of Airbnb listings in Florida.
+With the increasing popularity of Airbnb as an alternative to traditional accommodation options, understanding and predicting the factors that influence daily listing prices is essential for both hosts and travelers.
+By leveraging machine learning techniques and analyzing various features of Airbnb listings, this project seeks to develop accurate price prediction models that can provide valuable insights to hosts for setting competitive prices and help travelers make informed decisions when booking accommodations.
+The project aims to uncover the key drivers of Airbnb prices in Florida, including location, property type, amenities, availability, and other relevant factors, ultimately enabling stakeholders to optimize their pricing strategies and enhance the overall Airbnb experience for both hosts and travelers."

 ## Notebooks